-Dig deep for some edible, dirt-loving fun this April 22!
+Dig deep for some edible, dirt-loving fun!
 Children will eat up this delicious activity.
 It demonstrates the different layers of soil and encourages discussion on soil’s vital role in sustaining plant and animal life on our planet.

 What makes up soil?